 SD-WAN involves separating the control plane from the data plan and integrating the WAN and branch networks into a single end-to-end framework that uses policies to manage traffic.
 It also uses generic data plane devices in the branch.

 What makes it appealing to enterprises is that it offers open hardware platforms and standardized network links that can reduce prices for WAN.
 It also offers hardware that can be managed via the cloud by a service provider, which reduces the need for the customer to manage it.
 It offers the conveniences like self-service portals and self provisioning.
 And it also offers cloud services such as WAN optimization and application & policy control for more efficient bandwidth usage.

 One area less commonly talked about is the virtual WAN (vWAN), which is considered a part of SD-WAN. vWANs are used by companies to replace their private WAN services with regular broadband connectivity. vWANs are used to secure the connection and encrypt the traffic across public networks providing an additional layer of security through secure socket layer offload.

 vWAN also aggregates WAN links like broadband, making multiple dedicated or public network links function as a single large link.
 This helps with applications.
-They also are used for load balancing across various communications channels because they can selectively route flows and packets based upon link performance.
+They also are used for load balancing across various communications channels because they can route data packets depending on link performance.